 In addition to the enhanced architecture and interface, the device incorporates technology that enables fast factory program and erase operations.
+The device features a 256-word buffer to enable optimum programming performance, which can improve system programming throughput time significantly to 1.8MByte/s.

-Designed for low-voltage systems, the P33 Family Flash memory supports read operations with VCC at 3.0V, and erase and program operations with VPP at 3.0V or 9.0V.
+The P33-65nm SBC device supports read operations with VCC at 3.0V, and erase and program operations with VPP at 3.0V or 9.0V.
 Buffered Enhanced Factory Programming provides the fastest flash array programming performance with VPP at 9.0V, which increases factory throughput.
 With VPP at 3.0V, VCC and VPP can be tied together for a simple, ultra low power design.
-In addition to voltage flexibility, a dedicated VPP connection provides complete data protection when VPP $\leq V{PPLK}$ .
+In addition to voltage flexibility, a dedicated VPP connection provides complete data protection when VPP \leq V{PPLK}.